-All team members, including named executive officers, can elect to accept each short-term incentive award payout in cash or equity.
+All team members, including named executive officers, can elect to accept each short-term incentive award in cash or equity.
 Team members who elect equity instead of cash receive a 20% premium to the cash value, subject to a two-year holding restriction.

-The Chief Executive Officer assigned a percentage correlated to the level of progress toward the individual and corporate goals, which he recommended to the compensation committee for consideration.
-As a result of this process, the compensation committee approved the percentage payout against the target for each named executive officer.
-The goals for each named executive officer were intentionally set with a high degree of difficulty and are not designed to be indicative of overall performance.
+The Chief Executive Officer recommended the short-term incentive percentage scores below to the compensation committee for consideration.
+Following this process, the compensation committee approved the percentage payout against the target for each named executive officer.
+Both corporate and individual goals were intentionally set with a high degree of difficulty and are not designed to be indicative of overall performance.